Mystical Magical

 "Mystical Magical" is a song by American singer Benson Boone.
-It was released on April 24, 2025, as the second single of his second studio album American Heart.
+It was released on April 24, 2025, as the second single of his second studio album, American Heart.
 The song features interpolations from "Physical" (1981) by Olivia Newton-John.

 Background and promotion

-On April 11, 2025, Boone performed at Coachella 2025 and announced his upcoming second studio album American Heart during his set.
+On April 11, 2025, Boone performed at Coachella 2025 and announced his upcoming second studio album, American Heart, during his set.
 Besides performing "Bohemian Rhapsody" alongside Queen member Brian May, the singer debuted two tracks from the album, "Young American Heart" and "Mystical Magical", the latter of which was particularly noted for its use of the phrase "moonbeam ice cream".
-Boone went on to refer to the track as "the moonbeam ice cream song" up until its release on April 24.
+Boone referred to the track as "the moonbeam ice cream song" until its release on April 24.
 The song arrived with a lyric video directed by Matt Eastin that shows Boone in different settings doing cartwheels, dancing or being surrounded by balloons.
 Crumbl Cookies offered a "Moonbeam Ice Cream" cookie for a limited period.